Frequently asked questions about the pPod

 A wide range of plants can be grown in a pPod, but obviously some plants are better suited than others.

 • For single pPods, smaller plants such as oregano, thyme, radishes, chives, or microgreens are best.
-Cannabis can be grown in a Standard pPod, but only Indica hybrids will work and they will need careful pruning and grow light control.
+Certain hybrid Cannabis strains can be grown in a Standard pPod with careful pruning and grow light control.

 • Expanded pPods allow plants to spread out, so the extra room can provide a better environment for bushy and viny plants.